Headout logo. Link to home.

 Combo (Save 5%): Medici Chapels + Palazzo Vecchio Skip-the-Line Tickets

-Palazzo Vecchio Hall of the Five Hundred, Florence, showcasing grand frescoes and historic sculptures.
+Palazzo Vecchio Hall of the Five Hundred with ornate ceiling and historic frescoes, Florence, Italy.

 Open today